 Derek Sutton.
 Website: www.ussnautilus.org

 .
 The museum documents the development of submarines, from David Bushnell's Turtle, constructed in 1776, to the Navy's modern submarines.
 It is the Navy's official submarine museum.
 Visitors can tour the Nautilus, the first nuclear-powered submarine.
 There is bus and RV parking and a picnic area that has seating for up to 50.
 The museum has a gift shop.
-Open winter--Nov.
+Open winter--Oct.
 1-Apr.
 30, 9:00 A.M.-4:00 P.M., daily; closed Tues.
-Open summer--May 1-Oct.
-31, 9:00 A.M.-5:00 P.M., daily; closed Tues.
+Open summer--May 1-Sept.
+30, 9:00 A.M.-5:00 P.M., daily; closed Tues.
 The museum is closed Thanksgiving, Christmas, and New Year's Day.
-The museum and historic ship Nautilus are closed biannually for routine upkeep: For the spring upkeep, we close starting Mon. of the last week of Mar. through the first week of Apr.
+The museum and historic ship Nautilus are closed biannually for routine upkeep for two weeks: For the spring upkeep, we close starting Mon. of the last week of Mar. through the first week of Apr.
 For the fall upkeep, we close starting Mon. of the first full week in Nov.
-The museum reopens seven days later, and the ship reopens 14 days later.
 Admission and parking are free.
 Reservations required for groups of 25 or more.
 On October 15, 2021, the Nautilus will be going into dry-dock until the early 2022 summer season.

 GUILFORD.
 Henry Whitfield State Museum (Old Stone House),